-Family recipes have an undisputed charm, due to the halo of mystery and originality that surrounds them, but they must be preserved, shared when needed, and sometimes interpreted in order to keep pace with the time that goes by.
-This is the combination that characterizes our laboratory, classic recipes and modern production techniques!
+Family recipes have an undisputed charm, due to the aura of mystery and originality that surrounds them, but they must be preserved, shared as needed and above all interpreted to keep them in step with the times.
+The combination that characterizes our laboratory is just this, classic recipes and modern production techniques!

-Today we offer a recipe handed down for at least three generations, the Certaldo Onions Jam.
+Today we offer you a recipe handed down for at least 3 generations, the Certaldo onion jam.

 extra virgin olive oil

-In a large pot warm up a few tablespoons of extra virgin olive oil.
-As soon as it reaches the right temperature, add the Certaldo Onions previously peeled and cut into thin slices.
+In a large container, preferably earthenware, heat a few tablespoons of extra virgin olive oil.
+As soon as it reaches the right temperature, add the Certaldo onions, previously peeled and cut into thin slices.

-Let “sweat” the onion until releases the water contained within and begin the caramelization of its sugar.
-Once the onion is golden add: sugar, pine nuts, raisins and apple cider vinegar, and cook for about 2 hours, until it reaches the desired consistency.
+Let the onion sweat, so as to release the water contained inside it and start the caramelization of its sugars.
+Once the onion is browned, add: sugar, pine nuts, sultanas and apple cider vinegar, leaving to cook for about 2 hours, until the desired consistency is reached.

-The jam must have a deep purple color, with a bitter-sweet aroma, and a characteristic texture that makes easy recognizing the presence of the onion.
+The jam must have an intense purple colour, with a sweet and sour aroma, and a characteristic consistency which allows the presence of the onion to be recognized.

-We suggest it paired with pecorino cheese or other aged cheeses, thanks to its sweet and sour taste that enhance the sensory experience bringing out the flavors.
+We recommend it in combination with pecorino di fossa or other aged cheeses, in fact thanks to its sweet and sour taste which contrasts the sapidity, it enriches the sensory experience by enhancing the flavours.